RenzoDD/digibyte-js/docs/uri.md

 ## URI Validation

-The main use that we expect you'll have for the `URI` class in bitcore is validating and parsing digibyte URIs.
+The main use that we expect you'll have for the `URI` class in digibyte-js is validating and parsing digibyte URIs.
 A `URI` instance exposes the address as a DigiByteJS `Address` object and the amount in Satoshis, if present.

 The code for validating URIs looks like this: